microsoft/FastTrack/README.md

-# Microsoft FastTrack
+# Microsoft FastTrack Open Source

-Welcome to the OSS home for Microsoft FastTrack.
+Welcome to the home for Microsoft FastTrack Open Source.
+Through this initiative we are collecting tools, scripts, and guidance from across the FastTrack program with the aim to make them easier to find, grow, and improve with help from the community and partners.

 ## Projects

-This section lists the currently published projects from Microsoft FastTrack.
-Please see the individual project readme files for more details.
+This section lists the projects currently published as part of the Microsoft FastTrack OSS initiative.
+Please see the individual project readme for details and usage.

 |Project|Description
 |----|--------------------------